Doqutor/doqutor-core/infra/lambda/api/README.md

 ### Patient
-- GET /patients: list patient information
+- GET /patients: list all patients
 - POST /patients: Create new patient
 - GET /patients/{id}: Get information on patient with given id
 - PUT /patients/{id}: Update information on patient with given id
-- DELETE /patients/{id}: Delete patient with given id
+- DELETE /patients/{id}: Delete patient with given id\

+The block_user.py lambda in this folder should be in the util folder, but is here because of odd file permissions issues when deploying with cdk.